Texas says 10-win season not enough to be ‘back’ in Big 12

 “I’m sure he’ll use this to crank it up a notch,” Herman said.

-Ehlinger was asked if was something out of a dream to be answering questions about Bradshaw,
+Ehlinger was asked if it was something like out of a dream to be answering questions about Bradshaw.

 “I don’t know if this is a dream, to tell you the truth,” he told a crowd of reporters.
 “Regardless of what happens, to be in this situation at the University of Texas is what I dreamed of.
 It’s a blessing within itself.”